Rooster Teeth: 20th anniversary

+Closure

+On March 6, 2024, general manager Jordan Levin notified employees that the company would close over the next several months.
+In an email, he cited reasons for the shutdown including "fundamental shifts in consumer behavior and monetization across platforms, advertising, and patronage", with it being reported that the number of subscribers to Rooster Teeth's "First" service had dropped to around one-quarter of their peak and that Rooster Teeth as a whole had been unprofitable for a decade.
+While the Roost Podcast Network planned to remain in operation while Warner Bros.
+Discovery sought a buyer, Warner also gauged interest in Rooster Teeth's intellectual property, including RWBY, Red vs. Blue and Gen:Lock.
+In April 2024, The Roost Podcast Network would be sold to the talent management company Night, and in July 2024, the RWBY franchise would be sold to Viz Media.

+Some employees are still working in order to finalize the shutdown and it is unclear when the company will close entirely.
+Most employees left on May 10, 2024, with the website updated to a final goodbye message on May 15, 2024.
+Following the closure, several of the former talent and staff members from Rooster Teeth continued to work together in new ventures.

+Legacy

+On February 5, 2025, Burns announced he had acquired the Rooster Teeth brand and some of its remaining intellectual property through his company Box Canyon Productions.
+Some Rooster Teeth productions are set to return, alongside a "reimagining" of Burns's first film, The Schedule, and a new audio adventure, Again.
+On August 7, after a period of being in open beta, the website relaunched, as announced on the podcast Morning Somewhere.

 Productions

 Rooster Teeth Animation

-Rooster Teeth Animation is a division of Rooster Teeth that was founded in 2014, with Gray Haddock as the former head of the department.
+Rooster Teeth Animation was a division of Rooster Teeth that was founded in 2014, with Gray Haddock as the head of the department.
 On December 13, 2019, it was announced that Joe Clary and Sean Hinz were promoted to co-heads of the department to replace Haddock.

 Red vs. Blue

-In a parody of science-fiction films and games and of military life, Red vs. Blue tells the story of two groups of soldiers fighting a civil war in a desolate and isolated box canyon.
+In a parody of science-fiction films and games, and of military life, Red vs. Blue tells the story of two groups of soldiers fighting a civil war in a desolate and isolated box canyon.
 Initially, Rooster Teeth expected the series to consist of only six to eight episodes.
 However, the series quickly became very popular, receiving 20,000 downloads in a single day, which contributed to bringing Rooster Teeth to fame.
 Accordingly, Burns conceived an extension of the plot.